StratoKit/strato-db/Server Side Redux.md

 - time travel (requires snapshots or reversible events (storing the full calculated change with the event))
 - clean code, easy to unit test
 - reprocessing: just start from 0
-- reducers can run in parallel, interleaving I/O requests
+- reducers can run in parallel on the same event, interleaving I/O requests
 - easy to generate audit log

 ## Limitations